Georgia Uncontested Divorce Attorneys

-- Once the court issues its order, usually called a Final Judgment and Decree of Divorce (with or without a hearing), the case is final and the parties are officially divorced.
+- Once the court issues its order, usually called a Final Judgment and Decree of Divorce (with or without an in-person or video hearing), the case is final and the parties are officially divorced.

 An uncontested divorce usually costs less than a drawn out battle in court or a solution that is reached through negotiation that is typically relied on attorneys.
 It can get pretty expensive having to pay an attorney to make phone calls, send out emails, prepare documents and sometimes make a appearances at court.
 Uncontested divorces are typically more cost efficient and less time consuming, it could be a few months (or even less) for the whole process to be finalized, depending on how long it takes the divorcing party members to work on a mutually beneficial agreement.